-That’s why I want to talk about freelance niche dimensions.
+That’s why I want to talk to you about freelance niche dimensions.

 Choosing a niche is a lot like putting together an outfit.
 You can go simple or complex, monochromatic or colorful.
 You can accessorize or keep things as simple as possible depending on what you want to accomplish.

-Keep that in mind reading through these, because you’ll be mixing and matching across your freelance career.
+Keep that in mind when you’re reviewing these, because you’ll be mixing and matching across your freelance career.

 - By Industry: Education, Gaming, Retail, Government, Health, Haircare…there are a TON of these and lists everywhere.
 This is a great dimension to start focusing with, since most clients identify themselves by an industry if by nothing else.
 You’ll also have a really easy time finding news and prospect lists (more on that in a bit) and also understanding the kind of money in front of you, because sites like this and lists like this are all over the place and dedicated to tracking how much cash is flowing around an industry at any given time.

 - By Business Size/Stage: As far as niches go, when people do niche by this dimension, you’ll see people typically lean toward the “lower” end of things by focusing on small businesses or startups, but a lot of people will go bigger and more mature after they’ve grown some as a freelancer and want to push their earnings by offering more complex work to clients who might have deeper pockets or more settled needs.

 - By Business Type: Do you want to serve businesses that work with businesses, or businesses that work with consumers?
 Are you aiming to help non-profits or maybe land government contracts?
 This is definitely an optional dimension, but it’s an important one to understand if you want to do the best work possible for your clients, but also maximize your income.
 Read this post to learn more.